typedb/typedb/grakn-test/test-snb/README.md

 # Description
 The `test-snb` project perform tests with the [SNB data](ldbcouncil.org/developer/snb).
-In principle, there are two major steps involved:
+In principle, there are three major steps involved:
-1. Generating an initial dataset and loading them into Grakn
+1. Generating an initial dataset (with the help of the SNB LDBC Datagen)
+2. Loading the schema and the generated data into Grakn (with the help of `graql migrate`)
-2. Performing a verification if the data has been inserted correctly
+3. Validating if the data has been inserted correctly (done with the `GraknDB` client implementation located under `grakn-test/test-snb/src/main/java/ai/grakn/GraknDB.java`)

 ## Prerequisites
 ### Hadoop